vks/special-fun/README.md

 The author of Cephes (Stephen Moshier) has agreed to this.

+## Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be dual licensed as above, without any additional terms or conditions.

 ## Related Projects

 * [special][2]: Special functions implemented in pure Rust.
 Has less functions